DeepaJegan/SWIPT-in-Underwater/README.md

 ## 📄 Description

-This repository contains the MATLAB implementation of the improved SWIPT (Simultaneous Wireless Information and Power Transfer) schemes proposed in the paper *Improved SWIPT Schemes for Underwater Acoustic Sensor Networks (UASNs)*.
+This repository contains the MATLAB implementation of the improved SWIPT (Simultaneous Wireless Information and Power Transfer) schemes proposed in the paper.

 Traditional PS-SWIPT and TS-SWIPT cooperative NOMA schemes do not fully utilize distance-dependent bandwidth in underwater environments.